-From a humble dwelling the 4th Port of Dublin Malahide Sea Scouts Local Association met at the rere of number: 12 St.James Terrace on Townyard Lane around 1919.
-Number 12 was the residence of the “Officer in Charge “of the local RN Coast Guard.
-Like other towns jotted around the coast, sea scouts were established alongside coastguard stations.
-Many of the sea scout groups would have ceased early in the 1920’s after the War of Independence due to the decommission of the RN Coast Guard.
+From humble dwellings the 4th Port of Dublin Malahide Sea Scouts of the then Local Association met at various locations around the village in 1919 including the rere of number: 12 St.James Terrace on Townyard Lane.
+Like other towns jotted around the coast, sea scouts were established alongside RN Coastguard Stations.
+Many of the sea scout groups would have ceased early in the 1920’s after the War of Independence due to the decommissioning of the RN Coast Guard.

 In 1949 with the re-emergence of scouting in Malahide, cubs and scouts now met in St. Andrews School on Church Road, Malahide.
 The Parish played host to the scouts until 1975.
 In the intervening years the now established 9th Port acquired a boat house in November 1971 named “Lee-Ho” and had it moored on Broadmeadow .
 This was our first owned meeting place.

 When the ferry service ceased in 1973 from the sea wall to the island golf club the plot of land owned by the Talbot Estate was gifted to the Sea Scouts.
 A strong parents and friends committee set about establishing and acquiring permanent premises for the group.
 This was completed in May 1975 when the group took possession of our new home a wooden prefab building donated to us by the Lyons Group.
 The local Malahide Lion’s Club funded the furnishings and for many years the premises was known as the “Lion’s Den” .